gonzaloo/LiDAR-project-Metropolia/README.md

 # LiDAR-project-Metropolia
-Speedtrap using LiDAR.
+Speed trap using LiDAR.
 Readings can be checked at a web site.